What is spondylosis deformans?

 If the intervertebral discs do become damaged, the joints between them become less stable, resulting in abnormal motion.
-With spondylosis deformans, the intervertebral discs slowly degenerate as part of the aging process and the condition is not associated with inflammation.
+With spondylosis deformans, the intervertebral discs slowly degenerate as part of the aging process.
+The condition is not associated with inflammation.
 The bone spurs of spondylosis deformans develop to re-establish the stability of the weakened joint or joints.

 The formation and growth of the osteophytes or bone spurs are triggered by instability and it appears that they grow only as large as is necessary to reinforce the diseased joint.

 Is spondylosis deformans more common in certain breeds of dogs?